Register to Attend the next Let’s Talk Education Session:

 This year, the Let’s Talk Education speaker series will examine some of the more pervasive myths that shape how we approach education in today’s world.
 Expert speakers in the field of education and other arenas will help us understand what the realities are and together, we will explore how our community can address the complex issues that shape our education system.

 During morning sessions we’ll provide hot coffee, a light breakfast and balanced information.
 You provide questions and conversation.
-CLICK HERE TO REGISTER for the October 24th event and watch this space for more information about upcoming events.
-Let’s talk education!
+Watch this space for more information about sessions!

 Tuesday, October 24, 7:45 am – 9:00 am – Barriers to Learning: What’s the Truth?